-(2) Expense in 2018 was due to lower rate differential between the U.S. tax rate and foreign rates in 2018 as compared to the prior year period as a result of the 2017 Act.

-(3) The impact was primarily due to Canadian taxes paid on an intercompany dividend in 2017.

-(4) The impact was due to the provisional toll charge recorded in 2017 and the incremental measurement period adjustments recorded in 2018 as a result of the 2017 Act.

-- (5) The impact was related to the 2017 Act recorded in the prior year period which did not reoccur in 2018. - (6) The impact was due to Internal Revenue Service approval of a tax accounting method change. - (7) The impact was due to the establishment of a reserve for uncertain tax positions in our U.S. jurisdiction. - (8) The impact was related to non-deductible transaction costs associated with the Take-Private Transaction. - (9) The impact was related to deductible legacy transaction costs incurred in predecessor historical periods. - (10) The impact was related to the release of valuation allowance for net operating losses.
+- (2) Expense in 2018 was due to lower rate differential between the U.S. tax rate and foreign rates in 2018 as compared to the prior year period as a result of the 2017 Act. - (3) The impact was primarily due to Canadian taxes paid on an intercompany dividend in 2017. - (4) The impact was due to the provisional toll charge recorded in 2017 and the incremental measurement period adjustments recorded in 2018 as a result of the 2017 Act. - (5) The impact was related to the 2017 Act recorded in the prior year period which did not reoccur in 2018. - (6) The impact was due to Internal Revenue Service approval of a tax accounting method change. - (7) The impact was due to the establishment of a reserve for uncertain tax positions in our U.S. jurisdiction. - (8) The impact was related to non-deductible transaction costs associated with the Take-Private Transaction. - (9) The impact was related to deductible legacy transaction costs incurred in predecessor historical periods. - (10) The impact was related to the release of valuation allowance for net operating losses.

-Net (Loss) Income from Continuing Operations
+Net Income (Loss) from Continuing Operations

-Consolidated net (loss) income was a net loss of \$553.5 million, a net loss of \$74.8 million and net income of \$294.3 million for the Successor period from January 1, 2019 to December 31, 2019, the Predecessor period from January 1, 2019 to February 7, 2019 and the Predecessor twelve months ended December 31, 2018, respectively.
-Higher net losses for the period from January 1, 2019 to December 31, 2019 (Successor) were primarily due to:
+Consolidated net income (loss) was a net loss of \$553.5 million, a net loss of \$74.8 million and net income of \$294.3 million for the Successor period from January 1, 2019 to December 31, 2019 to December 31, 2019, the Predecessor period from January 1, 2019 to February 7, 2019 and the Predecessor twelve months ended December 31, 2018, respectively.
+Higher net losses for the period from January 1, 2019 to December 31, 2019 (Successor) compared to the twelve months ended December 31, 2018 (Predecessor) were primarily due to:

-- the negative impact of the application of purchase accounting in connection with the Take-Private Transaction, resulting in the reduction of deferred revenue of approximately \$137 million; - higher depreciation and amortization of approximately \$394 million; - significant one-time transaction costs of approximately \$147 million incurred in connection with the Take-Private Transaction in 2019 in the Successor period; - higher interest expense of approximately \$249 million for the period from January 1, 2019 to December 31, 2019 (Successor) attributable to higher interest rates and higher debt balances related to the financing of the Take-Private Transaction; - a change in fair value of the make-whole derivative liability expense of \$172.4 million was recorded in connection with the make-whole provision for the Series A Preferred Stock, and - higher restructuring costs of approximately \$26 million for the period from January 1, 2019 to December 31, 2019 (Successor); partially offset by - higher tax benefit of approximately \$200 million and lower ongoing net personnel costs and professional costs of approximately \$89 million discussed above.
+- the negative impact of the application of purchase accounting in connection with the Take-Private Transaction and the Lattice acquisition, resulting in the reduction of deferred revenue of approximately \$139 million; - higher depreciation and amortization of approximately \$394 million; - significant one-time transaction costs of approximately \$147 million incurred in connection with the Take-Private Transaction in 2019 in the Successor period; - higher interest expense of approximately \$249 million for the period from January 1, 2019 to December 31, 2019 (Successor) attributable to higher interest rates and higher debt balances related to the financing of the Take-Private Transaction; - a change in fair value of the make-whole derivative liability expense of \$172.4 million was recorded in connection with the make-whole provision for the Series A Preferred Stock, and - higher restructuring costs of approximately \$26 million for the period from January 1, 2019 to December 31, 2019 (Successor); partially offset by - higher tax benefit of approximately \$200 million and lower ongoing net personnel costs and professional costs of approximately \$89 million discussed above.